venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/design-concepts.md

 Depending on isolation level you've chosen, specific resource is going to be locked until given transaction commits or rollback - it can be lock on a whole table, row or block of sql.
 It's a pessimistic locking and it's ensured on database level when running a transaction.
 Optimistic locking on the other hand assumes that multiple transactions rarely interfere with each other so no locks are required in this approach.
 It is a application-side check that uses @Version attribute in order to establish whether version of a record has changed between fetching and attempting to update it.

+### CAP Theorm

+CAP (Consistency, Availability, and Partition tolerance) theorem helps us to make our choice while designing distributed systems.
+We can incorporate any two of these 3 functionalities into our system, not all of them.
+Consistency:

+Partition Tolerance:

+Tolerating partition means we are agreed to embrace distributed system - our machines are in different networks.
+There might have some sorts of network outage between different networks in distributed systems, but in that case our system should be operational.
+If our system does not tolerate network partition, then it is an application with one machine - not a distributed system.

+If we choose to implement distributed system, that means, we are tolerating network partition.
+So, in the presence of P(Partition tolerance), we either choose C(Consistency) or A(Availability).